Phase I: The Brooder

 Clean, fresh water is the most important thing to give your chicks.
 Make sure it is always available and that the waterers are clean.

 Chick starter grower rations are available in medicated chick feed and un-medicated chick feed formulas.
-Select one with 18% protein that has the vitamins and minerals chicks need to flourish.

 It is important for the right blend of nutrients to be age specific, as this feed lays the groundwork for the birds entire future.